polar-app/polar-app/docs/HTML_VIEWER.md

 - how do we specify HTTP timeouts, etc?
 It would be better to do this ALL in the browser, then bundle it up and send it to capture.

+- what is the user agent?

+- inliner doesn't work with CSS properly and we're still missing things rendering properly.
+    - I think this is because we're giving it the source, not the URL and then full URLs can't be expanded and it's not using 'base' to expand the URLs.
+    - it also doesn't respect the BASE URL...

 ## Snapshot all HTML + JS + CSS in browser, perform 'capture' in Electron.